MPF Employers, Scheme Members and Self-Employed Persons

 If the employer has become liquidated or bankrupted, the employee may lodge a complaint with MPFA and provide relevant information.
 MPFA will file claims with the Insolvency Officer or liquidator to recover the default contributions on behalf of the employee.
 If any payments are received from the liquidator, MPFA will pay the amount to the MPF trustee for allocation to the relevant employees' MPF accounts.

 Voluntary contributions are voluntary arrangement between the employer and employee, not employers’ obligations under MPFSO.
 Therefore, the statutory functions of MPFA do not cover the recovery of voluntary contributions in arrears on behalf of scheme members.

 If a person is no longer self-employed, he/she should notify the MPF trustee as soon as possible to cease the self-employed person’s account and check whether there are outstanding contributions and surcharges.
 If so, the default contributions and surcharge must be settled immediately.

 Scheme members should not be instigated by crime syndicates to make false declarations.
 Making false declaration is a criminal offence, and will be sentenced to imprisonment or fine.
 Be vigilant against unsolicited calls and do not disclose any personal information to any unknown third party.

 Please click here for more information.

 The enforcement powers under sections 66C and 66D of the amended ORSO allow the Registrar to:

 - investigate into suspected non-compliance with statutory requirements

-- require any persons in relation to an ORSO scheme to provide information and assistance
+- require any person to provide information and assistance

 - a fine at level 6 and imprisonment for six months on summary conviction; or